jordan-public/ip-clob-dex/README.md

 Automated Market Makers (AMM) are popular because of their availability, but different financial instruments require different AMM formulas which come with inefficiencies.

 Maintaining on-chain Order Books is a way to assure they are decentralized, but the cost is prohibitive, especially for EVM based blockchains.
 The only known established on-chain Central Limit Order Book (CLOB) is Serum on the Solaris blockchain.
-For EVM blockchains, hybrid exchanges such as dYdX maintain the Order Books off-chain while executing the transactions on-chain.
+For EVM blockchains, hybrid exchanges such as dYdX maintain centralized Order Books off-chain while executing the transactions on-chain.

-We have created a truly decentralized CLOB using IPFS technologies with gas-free Order Book maintenance and on-chain transaction execution.
+We have created a truly decentralized CLOB using IPFS technologies with gas-free Order Book maintenance and on-chain transaction settlement.

 ## How It's Made